AY2526S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

 - **Participation Record**: Evaluation of the members performance with respect to their roles.
 - **Private contact detail**: A contact detail that is not meant to be shared with others
 - **Role**: The responsibility assigned to a member.
 Members can have multiple roles.
-- **Subcommittee/PD**: A smaller group under the main Exco, can be responsible for specific functions.
+- **Subcommittee/PD**: A smaller group within the club, responsible for specific tasks such as Publicity, Tech or Logistics.
+Subcommittees are not necessarily part of the main executive committee.

 ---